stackitcloud/rename-pvc/README.md

 `pvc-rename` can rename persistentVolumeClaims (PVC) inside kubernetes.

-:warning: Be sure that you create a backup of your data in this PVC before!
+:warning: Be sure to create a backup of your data in the PVC before you use `rename-pvc`!

 ## Installation